genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/005_grids/003_grid-pro/docs/api/grid-pro.gridpro.md

 </td><td>

 Boolean attribute to control whether the grid autosizes the columns upon interaction.
-This will disable the column widths from being manually set, and doesn't save the widths in local storage if you are using `persist-column-state-key`<!-- -->.
+This will disable the column widths from being manually set, and doesn't save the widths in local storage if you are using `persist-column-state-key`.

 </td></tr>